owlbarn/tutorial/book/dataframe/README.md

 - : unit = ()
 ```

 We can even concatenate two dataframes.
-Depending on concatenating direction, there are a couple of things worth our attention.
+Depending on concatenating direction, there are a couple of things worth our attention:

-- When two dataframes are concatenated vertically, they must have the same number of columns and consistent column types.
-The head names of the first argument will be used in the new dataframe.
+- when two dataframes are concatenated vertically, they must have the same number of columns and consistent column types; The head names of the first argument will be used in the new dataframe;
-- When two dataframes are concatenated horizontally, they must have the same number of rows.
-All the columns of two dataframes must have unique names.
+- when two dataframes are concatenated horizontally, they must have the same number of rows; all the columns of two dataframes must have unique names.

-For example, the following code add two new entries to the table by concatenating two dataframes vertically.
+For example, the following code adds two new entries to the table by concatenating two dataframes vertically.

 ```ocaml env=env_dataframe_1